dzarmola/knot_pull/README.md

 ```
 knot_pull_check -o from_xyz.pdb -k 05.xyz
 ```
-To run on by structure id from RCSB PDB:
+To run on by structure id from RCSB PDB (without creating an output file):
 ```
 knot_pull_check -k 4mcb
 ```

 To show coloured trajectory in PyMOL (if installed):
 ```
-knot_pull_shown my_output_file.pdb
+knot_pull_show my_output_file.pdb
 ```
-If PyMOL is nto available in system path it can be specified as the second argument
+If PyMOL is not available in system path it can be specified as the second argument

 ### Help:
 ```